Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Introduction

 The remainder of the paper is organized as follows.
-In Sec.~\ref{sec:KIVCreview}, we start by reviewing the essential properties of the valley-coherent insulator found in Ref.~\cite{KIVC}.
-In Sec.~\ref{sec:dopedKIVC}, we derive the coupling between electrons in the conduction bands of the valley-coherent state and the valley Goldstone mode (for concreteness, we focus on electron doping).
-In Sec.~\ref{sec:repulsive}, we briefly discuss the repulsive Coulomb interaction between the doped electrons and how it gets screened in the conventional way by particle-hole excitations.
-The effective attractive and repulsive interactions for electrons at the Fermi surface are discussed in Sec.~\ref{sec:SC}.
-In the same section, we also decompose the interaction in the different angular momentum channels and look for superconducting instabilities.
+In Sec.~\ref{sec:KIVCreview}, we start by reviewing the essential properties of the KIVC insulator found in Ref.~\cite{KIVC}.
+The properties of the Goldstone modes of the KIVC insulator are discussed in Sec.~\ref{sec:GSmodes}.
+In Sec.~\ref{sec:dopedKIVC}, we derive the coupling between electrons in the conduction bands of KIVC state and these Goldstone modes (for concreteness, we focus on electron doping).
+The effective interaction between the electrons mediated by the exchange of Goldstone modes is derived in Sec.~\ref{sec:SC}.
+In Sec. \ref{sec:instabilities}, the superconducting instabilities in the presence of both the Coulomb interaction and the Goldstone mode-mediated interaction are examined.
 We end with a discussion and outlook in Sec.~\ref{sec:discussion}.
-In the Appendices, we provide additional details on how to calculate the Goldstone mode propagator at charge neutrality and on how to derive an effective low-energy theory for the doped electron system and the Goldstone modes.
+In the Appendices, we provide additional details on how to calculate the Goldstone mode propagator at charge neutrality, and on how to derive an effective low-energy theory for the doped electron system and the Goldstone modes.
 We also give a more thorough discussion of the analysis of the superconducting instabilities.